 Most people name beneficiaries for their IRAs, 401(k)s, and other retirement plan accounts.
 Typically, the account custodian or employer supplies the paperwork when the account is set up, and it's a simple matter of filling in the beneficiaries' names.
 Most plans allow account owners to designate both a primary beneficiary and also a contingent (alternate) beneficiary, who would be entitled to the funds if the primary beneficiary didn't survive the account owner.
 It's common, for example, for someone to name his or her spouse as the primary beneficiary and the children as contingent beneficiaries.

 If no beneficiary was named, or the estate was named as the beneficiary (uncommon), then the funds may be part of the probate estate, and it's the executor's job to deal with them.
-They pass under the terms of the deceased person's will or, if there's no valid will, under state intestate succession law.
+In this case, the funds would pass under the terms of the deceased person's will or, if there's no valid will, under state intestate succession law.

 A beneficiary can take out all the money from a retirement account immediately, but depending on the kind of account, may have to pay income tax on it in the year in which it's withdrawn.
 (This is in contrast to other money inherited from other sources, which isn't taxed as income.)